kevgo/cucumber-sort/README.md

 - File **.cucumber-sort-rc** contains the step names without `Given`/`When`/`Then` in the order you want them to appear in the`.feature` files.
 You can use regular expressions for placeholders.
-These regular expressions only need to match the steps and don't need to contain captures, since cucumber-sort doesn't capture any data out of Cucumber steps.
+These regular expressions only need to match the steps.
+They don't need to contain captures, since cucumber-sort doesn't capture any data out of Cucumber steps.

 - File **.cucumber-sort-ignore** lists files that cucumber-sort should ignore.